 - HNC C in graded unit (in relevant HNC)

 - Highers BBBC (including a science subject at B)

-- A-Levels BCC (including a science subject)
+- A-Levels BCC - ABB (including a Maths or Science subject)

 Suitable science subjects are Biology, Chemistry, Environmental Sciences, Human Biology, Mathematics and Physics.